 With the adoption of IFRS 9, impairments are calculated based on the expected credit loss stage an asset is in.
-As only stage 3 consists of actual credit impaired assets, the Impairment coverage ratio is calculated using only stage 3 impairments as of 2018.
+As only stage 3 consists of actual credit impaired assets, the Impairment coverage ratio is calculated using only stage 3 impairments.